 With zygomatic fractures or zygomaticomaxillary fractures, there needs to be open reduction and internal fixation (surgery) to repair the fracture, using plates made of titanium and screws.
 Small incisions are made around the injury in an area where the incisions won’t be so obvious.
 Then the indented parts are drawn out to normal and plates/screws are used to keep the fracture in place.

 LeFort fractures of the maxillary bones are almost always treated with open surgery and internal fixation with screws and plates.
 If there is CSF in the nasal discharge, a neurosurgeon should be notified.
-Antibiotics are necessary if the fracture extends into the nose, the sinuses or the area that holds the tooth.
+Antibiotics are necessary if the fracture extends into the nose, the sinuses, or the area that holds the tooth.

 In mandibular fractures, patients need admission to the hospital.
 Often multiple fractures are present in the mandible.
 These need open reduction and internal fixation.
-Because of the fact that the teeth and mouth are involved, there needs to be antibiotics to prevent infection.
+Because of the fact that the teeth and mouth are involved, there need to be antibiotics to prevent infection.
 Penicillin and clindamycin are common antibiotics used for prophylaxis.Complications of Facial Fractures

 Facial fractures are rarely life-threatening to the patient’s life but they are often connected to dangerous injuries to other body areas and blockage of the airway can happen with these fractures.
-Airway blockage can happen with excessive bleeding, swelling of the facial and neck tissues or to fracture and damage to surrounding structures.
+Airway blockage can happen with excessive bleeding, swelling of the facial and neck tissues, or fracture and damage to surrounding structures.
 If there are burns also on the face, they can swell the tissue, blocking the airway.
 Fractures of the maxillary bone, nasal bones, and the mandible can lead to airway interference.

-Bleeding can cause nausea and vomiting, which can obliterate the airway, especially if the patient has loss of consciousness or impaired consciousness.
+Bleeding can cause nausea and vomiting, which can obliterate the airway, especially if the patient has a loss of consciousness or impaired consciousness.
 Airway problems can occur early or late in the course of the injury so that the person needs to be monitored on a regular basis for a period of time after the injury.

-Even though the facial fractures are not life threatening, they can cause severe disfigurement and personal disability with physical and emotional effects that can be long lasting.
+Even though the facial fractures are not life-threatening, they can cause severe disfigurement and personal disability with physical and emotional effects that can be long-lasting.
 The eye can malfunction and can damage eyesight.
 The nose can be blocked if the septum is not repaired and the jaw can have problems opening and closing.

 Broken bones can cause muscles and nerves to become entrapped.
 If this is the case, open surgery needs to be done as soon as possible following the injury.
 One common injury is the entrapment of the inferior or medial rectus muscles into the maxillary sinuses.
 Tear ducts and many different facial nerves can be entrapped and damaged by the fracture.
-The frontal bone fracture can cause damage to the frontal sinus, leading to sinus infection and a mucocele, in which mucus builds up under the tissue.
+The frontal bone fracture can cause damage to the frontal sinus, leading to a sinus infection and a mucocele, in which mucus builds up under the tissue.

 Infection can occur with any open fracture of the face.
 Open fractures can open into sinuses, the nose, the orbit or the mouth.
 These need antibiotics to prevent infection.